 Hat Yai Lower Southern Gulf, Thailand Travel Guide

-Hat Yai features several prominent landmarks that hold both cultural interest and scenic views.
+Hat Yai has a number of prominent landmarks that hold both cultural interest and scenic views.

-The city's main attractions are a blend of spiritual sites, recreational parks, and unique indoor experiences, reflecting its modern growth and local traditions.
+The city'the key attractions are a blend of spiritual sites, recreational parks, and unique indoor experiences, reflecting its modern growth and local customs.

 The statue holds reverence and offers a sense of peace within the temple grounds.